schmuio/cryptography/README.md

 <br>
 TOTPs are highly prevalent method for adding extra security, e.g. in multi-factor authentication settings.
 They are derived from the present Unix time and a shared secret provided to an HMAC algorithm.
 The synchronisation of the Unix time clocks of the client and the server, as well as their shared secret, combined with a deterministic hash algorithm enusure that both parties get the same code independently.
 The library provides a straightforward-to-use API for creating TOTPs and secrets rendered as QR codes so that one can very easily integrate it with 2FA apps like Authy, Google Authenticator, Microsoft Authenticator, etc.

-<br> TOTP workflow:

-Create a TotpManager instance with all the necessary data:
+First step: create a TotpManager instance with all the necessary data:
 ```sh
  secret, err := cryptography.Key512b() // Note: the secret must be of this size
  if err := nil {